relayr/device-readings-acquirer/readme.md

 **norm:** if the readings on the cloud need to be normalized, this is the factor to divide the readings;

 **timestamp:** the timestamp in UNIX format expressed in milliseconds from when download the readings.
-If it is not expressed, the script downloads the readings from the timestamp of the last downloaded reading +1ms, while if it is the first iteration the default value of current timestamp minus 3 days;
+If it is not expressed, the script downloads the readings from the timestamp of the last downloaded reading +1ms, while if it is the first iteration the default value of current timestamp minus 3 days.

-**force:** if set True, the usage of API v2 is forced (not recommended).

 #### Notes